⚠️ Use credit cards responsibly!

 Step number 2: Save that which can still be saved

-Once you have a clear picture of what’s going on, it’s time to take action and immediately work on saving that which can still be saved.
+Once you have a clear picture of what’s going on, it’s time to take action and immediately work on saving what can still be saved.

 The only time which you may want to save an account that is 90 days late or more is one of the following scenarios;

 1. If that 90-day late account is your oldest credit card and the history on that card is much older than your other cards.
-In this case, you may have a benefit of saving this account from being shut down which will cause you to lose the benfits of the credit history.
+In this case, you may benefit from saving this account from being shut down which would cause you to lose the benefit of having its credit history.

-2. If your able to work out a payment plan with the bank that will re-age the account and remove the late marks from your credit report.
+2. If you’re able to work out a payment plan with the bank that will re-age the account and remove the late marks from your credit report.

 Accounts that are less than 90 days late, or accounts that have no late payments, can still be saved and I say that it’s very important for you to try to save them.
 It definitely will take time for your credit to rebuild, and no changes will happen overnight.
 But in the long run, your credit will rebuild much faster if you’re left with a few positive old accounts rather than all your accounts being on a charge-off status.